 17. Chat Integration

 The chat feature is priceless to a modern user.
-By integrating a chat program like Olark or LivePerson directly from your CRM software, you can chat with employees, partners and provide customer support, all from the same UI.
+By integrating a chat program like Olark or LivePerson directly from your CRM, you can chat with employees, partners and provide customer support, all from the same UI.

 18. Call Center Automation and Integration